 Mjoin class.
 Read more »

-When displaying data from a database to an end user you may require the ability to filter the data that the end user sees (for example based on account permissions or some other account access permissions).
+When displaying data from a database to an end user you may require the ability to filter the data that the end user sees (for example based on account permissions or some other access permissions).
 In SQL you would do this with a

 WHERE condition - the Editor PHP libraries also provide a